ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-Wrinkles and creases can be modeled using image processing techniques.
-Creases can be modeled by Gaussian-distributed blurred lines, linearly spaced to give an impression of creases caused by paper folds.
-Mathematically, to introduce crease artifacts in an image, the coordinates of the creases can be determined using line equations and translations.
-To generate the line equations representing creases and to determine their starting and ending points based on the number of creases, their angle of inclination, and the width and height of the image, the steps in Algorithm \ref{algo:crease_generation} were taken.
-This algorithm provides us with the coordinates of the creases using line equations and translation, ensuring that the creases are within the image bounds and contributing to the generation of realistic crease artifacts in the synthetic paper-like ECG images.

-To simulate the effect of blurring on crease lines, we apply Gaussian blurring to the generated crease lines, which is commonly used as an image augmentation technique to simulate smoothing or blurring effects in images.
-It has also been used to simulate the effect of unfocused camera on the object of interest, which is known to impact the performance of deep neural networks \cite{dodge2016understanding}.
-The blurring process is mathematically expressed as a convolution of the crease lines with a Gaussian kernel:
+Creases can be simulated in images through image processing techniques, using blurred lines spaced linearly to represent paper folds.
+The placement and orientation of these crease artifacts are mathematically determined by line equations and translations, based on the crease count, inclination angle, and image dimensions.
+We apply Gaussian blurring to the crease lines to simulate blurring effects, commonly used in image processing to replicate the impact of an unfocused camera, that affect deep neural network performance \cite{dodge2016understanding}.
+This technique realistically integrates creases within image boundaries, enhancing synthetic paper-like ECG image authenticity.
+The blurring is mathematically represented as a convolution with a Gaussian kernel:

-where $x$ and $y$ represent the coordinates in the 2D space, and $\sigma$ represents the standard deviation of the Gaussian distribution in pixels.
-The application of Gaussian blurring to the created crease lines aids in generating more realistic images by simulating a shadow effect in the crease, which is commonly observed in scanned paper ECG images.
+where $x$ and $y$ represent the coordinates in the Euclidean space, and $\sigma$ denotes the standard deviation of the Gaussian distribution in pixels.
+Applying Gaussian blurring to the crease lines results in more realistic images by simulating a shadow effect in the creases, commonly seen in scanned paper ECG images.
+Assuming a Gaussian mask of size $L\times L$, if the Gaussian kernel is centered within the mask, the blurring effect resembles light reflections off the top of the paper.
+Displacing the Gaussian kernel's center from the mask's center, resulting in non-symmetric blurring at each point, simulates light reflection from different angles.